K-12 Summer Programs Portal

 Programs for Teachers

-Programs for P-12 teachers teach integrating movement into classrooms or provide interdisciplinary professional development.
-These programs may also include openings for administrators, community members, and college faculty.
+Programs for teachers provide areas of focus including integrating movement into classrooms, creative writing, or interdisciplinary professional development.
+These programs for P-12 teachers may also include openings for administrators, community members, and college faculty.

 Additional Programs